 Most New Zealand tours focus on the same few popular highlights, like Milford Sound.
 While we’d never dream of skipping those notable draws, we take you farther into New Zealand’s remote reaches, away from crowds, for a Down Under nature odyssey you’ll have a hard time finding anywhere else.
 When you travel with us, you’ll enjoy distinctive experiences like these:

-Fly by Small Plane to Stewart Island to Look for Unique Wildlife Few travelers to New Zealand visit lushly forested Stewart Island.
+Fly by Small Plane to Stewart Island to Look for Rare Endemic Wildlife Few travelers to New Zealand visit lushly forested Stewart Island.
 But we've included it, with the unusual opportunity to look for the endemic flightless brown kiwi bird on a guided night walk.
 This island is also a breeding and nesting site for one of the world’s rarest birds: the Fiordland crested penguin.

 Stargaze Under Some of Earth's Darkest Skies